quickgrid/ai-resources/README.md

 # AI-Resources

-A repository of various AI related resource, paper links as well as some paper implementation that I tried to do for learning.
+A repository of various AI related resource, paper links as well as paper implementations that I tried to do for learning.

 <br>